nf-core/ampliseq/docs/output.md

 <summary>Output files</summary>

 - `summary_report/`
-  - `summary_report.html`: a standalone HTML file that can be viewed in your web browser.
+  - `summary_report.html`: pipeline summary report as standalone HTML file that can be viewed in your web browser.
   - `*.svg*`: plots that were produced for (and are included in) the report.
   - `versions.yml`: software versions used to produce this report.